Neglect

 - A child’s hygiene is not sufficient.

-- Housing isn’t liveable.
+- Housing is not liveable.

-Neglect regarding supervision and looking after
+Neglect in supervision and looking after

 - A child is left alone and unsupervised without being old or mature enough.